sidharrthsahai/React.js-Fetch-Food-details-Web-App/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+IMPORTANT -

+To avoid CORS and other forbidden API Server Errors.
+Simply run the http://localhost:3000 link in Chrome Dev Tools.\
+To Achieve that, Open Run from start and type this: chrome.exe --user-data-dir="C:/Chrome dev session" --disable-web-security \
+A dev session browser will open which will run the application locally without any API server issues.

 The page will reload if you make edits.\
 You will also see any lint errors in the console.